Are you tired of switching between saving accounts to get the best interest rate on your savings?

-The interest rate is calculated daily, and will be credited to you at the end of each month.
+The rate of return is calculated daily, and will be credited to you at the end of each month.

 SingLife considers the start of each month to be the exact date that you applied for the account.

-For example, if you created the account on the 13th day of the month, you will receive your interest on the 13th day of each month.
+For example, if you created the account on the 13th day of the month, you will receive your return rate on the 13th day of each month.

-The 2.5% interest rate may seem really attractive, but it is important to note that the interest rate is not guaranteed.
-SingLife may adjust the interest rate at any point of time.
+The 2% return rate may seem really attractive, but it is important to note that this return rate is not guaranteed.
+SingLife may adjust the return rate at any point of time.

-As such, it is best to make the most of this interest rate before SingLife decides to lower it!
+As such, it is best to make the most of this return rate before SingLife decides to lower it!